WBHS GUIDE TO ATTENDANCE PROCEDURES

-Unexcused Absences: In case of an unexcused absence, make-up privileges are denied and missed tests and quizzes are given a grade of F. Please note that absences cannot be excused after 24 hours.
+Unexcused Absences: In case of an unexcused absence, make-up privileges are denied and missed tests and quizzes are given a grade of F. Please note that absences cannot be excused after one school day.

 Absence Resulting from Suspension: Students in In-School Suspension for a class period will have no additional time to complete work as they are expected to do the work in the ISS room.

 Students suspended from school will have the opportunity to make up any work and/or tests missed.
 For suspensions over three (3) days, in which a make-up packet was provided by the teacher to the Attendance Office, the work will be due the day the suspended student returns to school.
-A homework request can be made by calling the Attendance Office.
+Please note that many assignments and lessons will be available on teacher websites through Google Classroom.
+A homework request can be made by calling the Attendance Office for any additional work.
 For suspensions three (3) days or less, the student will receive the make-up work when he/she returns.
 Students will have one (1) day for each day suspended to make-up the work.

 If a student refuses or fails to serve In-School Suspension, the student will serve an out of school suspension.
 Discipline will be administered progressively according to the Student Code of Conduct.
 Make-up work will be due the day the suspended student returns to school.